fylgja/fylgja-flex-grid/README.md

 [![NPM version](https://img.shields.io/npm/v/@fylgja/flex-grid.svg)](https://www.npmjs.org/package/@fylgja/flex-grid)

+> This one of our legacy grids following the more static column approuch used by many.
+>
+> We moved to a more flexible approach with the [Auto Grid](/components/auto-grid/),
+> that follows a content based approach instead.
+>
+> The Flex Grid did get an upgrade in version 3,
+> which is support for the newer Sass version, with the new module syntax.
+> but with this version we will also started to stop supporting any development on this grid,
+> and will just support the Flex Grid with bug fixes.

 Create a complete grid using flexbox, and only set the columns you need.

 Making it even smaller than other flex grids.